Do You Need Diamox for Kilimanjaro? What I Did

 Cash is king in Tanzania, so you’ll want to get some folding tender out from an ATM when you land.
 Larger businesses and hotels will take Debit / Credit Card but most resturants, and street vendors want cash.
 I even had to pay for my Kili trip in cash!

-I personally use a Wise debit card for all my international money needs as they only convert the funds when you make payment, plus they offer a much better spread (margin on the true exhange rate) than the banks do.
+I personally use a Wise debit card for all my international money needs as they only convert the funds when you make payment, plus they offer a much better spread (margin on the true exchange rate) than the banks do.
 They work in all the Tanzanian ATMs I tried.

 🚌 What’s the public transport like in Tanzania?